thingsboard/thingsboard.github.io/docs/trendz/activation/public-cloud.md

 * TOC
 {:toc}

-This guide describes how to activate Trendz in your ThingsBoard Cloud environment via the Billing page.
+This guide describes how to activate Trendz in your ThingsBoard public Cloud environment via the Billing page.

 ## Activation Steps